netidx/netidx-book/src/tools/container.md

 stored, and the published value will be whatever the formula evaluates to.
-An additional bscript expression can be added to a formula cell to define what happens when it is written to, so a formula cell can form a proper lense.
+An additional bscript expression can be added to a formula cell to define what happens when it is written to, so a formula cell can form a proper lens.
 The entire bscript api is supported, except for the browser specific functions confirm, and navigate.
-There are two additional functions specific to the container. ref and rel. ref referrs to a path that must be hosted by the same container, in exchange for this restriction it's quite a bit faster than load. rel takes advantage of the fact that trees can often be seen as tables to allow you to get the path of a cell by offset to the cell rel is
+There are two additional functions specific to the container. ref and rel. ref refers to a path that must be hosted by the same container, in exchange for this restriction it's quite a bit faster than load. rel takes advantage of the fact that trees can often be seen as tables to allow you to get the path of a cell by offset to the cell rel is